OpenType/opentype-layout/proposals/20200423-AdamTwardoch-LABL-table.md

 _By Adam Twardoch on 23 April 2020_

 This is a heavily-revised version of a proposal that I circulated in 2013 on the OpenType list.
 It had almost no response, but time passes and times change, so I’d like to pitch it again.
-This time, I’d like to suggest that the table could be adopted by the OpenType format officially, or could be unofficially adopted by some tool and client vendors.
+This time, I’d like to suggest that the table could be adopted by the **OpenType format officially**, or could be **unofficially adopted by some tool and client vendors**.

 I’d like to propose a new SFNT table `LABL`, which serves a function similar to the `name` table, but its records contain human-readable labels for the glyphs included in the font.
 Below is a short introduction of the idea, followed by a draft proposal of the actual table structure, along with some examples, and a loose commentary.